autowarefoundation/autoware.universe/common/tvm_utility/README.md

 The other `deploy_*` files are installed to "models/${MODEL_NAME}/" under the `share` directory of the package.

-The other model files:

-- deploy_graph.json
-- deploy_lib.so
-- deploy_param.params

-should be stored in autoware_data folder under sub folder with the structure.
+The other model files should be stored in autoware_data folder under package folder with the structure:

 ```{text}
 $HOME/autoware_data